North, Central American and Caribbean nations at the FIFA World Cup: 1986: The second World Cup in Mexico, Mexican wave, Canada's debut

 The 13th FIFA World Cup was originally to be held in Colombia, However, the Colombian authorities eventually declared in November 1982 that they could not afford to host the World Cup under the terms that FIFA demanded because of economic concerns.
 Mexico was selected on 20 May 1983 as the replacement hosts, beating the bids of Canada and the United States (who eventually hosted the 1994 World Cup), and became the first nation to host two World Cups.
 The 1986 World Cup saw the appearance of the phenomenon dubbed the Mexican wave, which was popularized worldwide after featuring during the tournament.
 The North, Central American and Caribbean zone was allocated 2 places (out of 24) in the final tournament.
 Mexico, the World Cup host, qualified automatically.
 A total of 16 CONCACAF teams entered the qualification.
 Canada earned clinched qualification on 14 September 1985 to participate in their first ever World Cup after beating Honduras 2–1.

 In Group B Mexico beat Belgium 2–1, and despite being held 1–1 by Paraguay, they won the group after a further win over Iraq, 1–0.
 With this performance, Mexico won the top spot in its group and advanced to the next round where Mexico faced Bulgaria in a 2–0 win.
-In the quarter-finals stage, Mexico held West Germany to 0–0 on regular time and overtime, before losing 1–4 in the penalty shootout with goal-keeper Harald Schumacher saving two penalties.
+In the quarter-finals stage, Mexico held West Germany to 0–0 on regular time and overtime, before losing 1–4 in the penalty shoot-out with goal-keeper Harald Schumacher saving two penalties.
 Mexico repeated the 6th place from 1970.

 At the 1986 FIFA World Cup, Canada impressed defensively in their first game, allowing few chances and conceding a late Jean-Pierre Papin goal to lose to France 0–1.
 They lost their next two matches to both Hungary and the USSR 0–2, however, to finish at the bottom of their group and last overall at 24th.